Online Home Food Preservation

 To register for this course you will need to create an account, sign in with your email/password, and complete the registration process.
 To watch a video tutorial, demonstrating an overview of the registration process, click on the following link: Online Course Registration Video Tutorial.
 Step-by-step instructions are below.

-- Create your MSU Guest Account/Community ID and Password: Create Your Account.
+- Create your MSU Guest Account and Password: Create Your Account.

-- Login to the registration system with your Community ID and Password: Food Preservation Online
+- Login to the registration system with your Guest Account and Password: Food Preservation Online

 - Follow the instructions to register for the course.
 Upon registration, you will receive a receipt and instructions for accessing the course.